-The Proposed Project will include, among others, construction of 33,000 square feet of warehouses on 2.61 acres.
+The Proposed Project will include, among others, construction of a 179,000-square-foot warehouse on 9.01 acres.
 South Coast AQMD staff recommends the use of truck trip rates from the Institute of Transportation Engineers (ITE) for high cube warehouse projects located in South Coast AQMD (i.e. 1.68 average daily vehicle trips per 1,000 square feet and 0.64 average daily truck trips per 1,000 square feet).
 Consistent with CEQA Guidelines, the CEQA document for the Proposed Project may use a non-default trip rate if there is substantial evidence supporting another rate is more appropriate for the air quality analysis.